-Global banks played a significant role in the transmission of the 2007 to 2009 crisis to emerging market economies.
-We examine the relationships between adverse liquidity shocks on main developed-country banking systems to emerging markets across Europe, Asia, and Latin America, isolating loan supply from loan demand effects.
-Loan supply in emerging markets was significantly affected through three separate channels: a contraction in direct, cross-border lending by foreign banks; a contraction in local lending by foreign banks' affiliates in emerging markets; and a contraction in loan supply by domestic banks resulting from the funding shock to their balance sheet induced by the decline in interbank, cross-border lending.
-Policy interventions, such as the Vienna Initiative introduced in Europe, influenced the lending channel effects on emerging markets of head office balance sheet shocks.
-Moreover, openness to international funding per se was not the main vehicle of propagation.
-Rather, it was exposure to international funding from source country banking systems that were ex ante more likely to suffer from the liquidity shock.
+Global banks played a significant role in transmitting the 2007-09 financial crisis to emerging-market economies.
+We examine adverse liquidity shocks on main developed-country banking systems and their relationships to emerging markets across Europe, Asia, and Latin America, isolating loan supply from loan demand effects.
+Loan supply in emerging markets across Europe, Asia, and Latin America was affected significantly through three separate channels: 1) a contraction in direct, cross-border lending by foreign banks; 2) a contraction in local lending by foreign banks' affiliates in emerging markets; and 3) a contraction in loan supply by domestic banks, resulting from the funding shock to their balance sheets induced by the decline in interbank, cross-border lending.
+Policy interventions, such as the Vienna Initiative introduced in Europe, influenced the lending-channel effects on emerging markets of shocks to head-office balance sheets.

-Keywords: Bank, global, liquidity, transmission, capital markets, cross border lending, emerging market necessarily reflect the position of the Federal Reserve Bank of New York or the Federal
+Key words: bank, global, liquidity, transmission, capital markets, cross-border lending, emerging market